the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab6_functions/_index.md

 ---
 # Functions Lab

 In this lab, we will learn how to create and call functions.
 Functions are blocks of code that are reusable throughout a program.
-You've already encourated functions such as `print()`, which is a function built into Python.
+You've already encountered functions such as `print()`, which is a function built into Python.

 ## [0] What is a function?